The Top 100 Foods High In Polyphenols

 Final Thoughts

-As shown in this guide, consuming polyphenols from various foods may have some potential benefits for immune health.
+As shown in this guide, consuming polyphenols from a range of different foods may have some potential health benefits.

-However, just because a food contains some polyphenols doesn’t automatically make it healthy.
+However, just because a food is high in polyphenols doesn’t automatically mean we should include it in our diet.

-And that is the case whether the food does or does not contain polyphenols.
+And that is the case whether the food in considered to be high in polyphenols or not.

 See these guides to learn more about popular nutritional topics.